ElectronicsTinkerer/816CE/README.md

 F12 - Pressing F12 twice will exit the simulator without saving.
 ^X^C  - Close simulator without saving.
 ESC-Q - Close simulator without closing
+^G  - to clear command input
+^P  - to scroll through history
+^N  - to scroll through history
+M-P - Scroll up selected memory watch window
+M-N - Scroll down selected memory watch window
+^X o  - Switch selected memory watch window
 ```

+### Memory Watch Scrolling

+One memory watch window can be selected at a time.
+The currently selected window will have an `*` on the left of the window's title text.
+Pressing ALT-P (M-P) will decrease the base address of the window by the number of bytes displayed per line (causing it to scroll "up").
+Pressing ALT-N (M-N) will add the number of bytes displayed per line to the base address (causing it to scroll "down").

+Memory watch windows can only be scrolled while displaying a specific address.
+(I.e., you can't scroll a window which is tracking the CPU's PC.)

 ### File loading & saving